1Password/solutions/onepassword_sdks/README.md

 * Use 1Password SDKs to back a web front-end.

 #### Potential real world use cases
-* Consolidating 1Password information across multiple accounts during mergers, acquisitions or other organizational transitions.
+* Consolidating 1Password information across multiple accounts during mergers, acquisitions, or other organizational transitions.

 ## [Share files and markdown securely with Secure Item Sharing Links](./demo-share-script/)